Police pursuit fatal crash: Police arrest 17-year old driver

 He is due to appear in Christchurch Youth Court, police confirmed today.

-A teen who survived the crash that killed an innocent motorist posted a video from hospital alleging his car was travelling at 140km/h and ran a red light.
+Meanwhile a teen who survived the crash has posted a video from hospital claiming the car he was in was travelling at 140km/h and had run a red light.

 The teen says in the video that the five teens in the vehicle are "lucky to be alive".

-Kenneth McCaul, 64, was killed on Tuesday when the car he was in was T-boned by a 17-year-old driver who ran a red light during the pursuit, police say.
+Kenneth McCaul, 64, was killed on Tuesday when the car he was in was T-boned by the teens' vehicle.
+The car had failed to stop for police and a four-minute pursuit began which included the vehicle running a red light, police have said.

 McCaul was driving to work early to secure a car park and had planned to sleep in his car before starting his shift at Christchurch Hospital.